Prag8855/aab/content/guides/losing-your-job.md

 ### Work visa or Blue Card

-After you inform the *[[Ausländerbehörde]]*, nothing happens. **Your [residence permit](/glossary/Aufenthaltstitel) does not expire**, but they can shorten it.
-The *Ausländerbehörde* will give you 3 to 12 months to find another job.[^5] It depends on the *Ausländerbehörde*.
+After you inform the *[[Ausländerbehörde]]*, they can shorten your residence permit.
+In Berlin, they give you 3 to 12 months to find another job.[^5] It's different in other cities.[^8]

+If you can't find a job after 3 to 12 months, your residence permit expires, and you must leave Germany.
+There are ways to stay longer.
+For example, your spouse can sponsor your family reunion visa, or you can get a language course visa.[^29]

-When you [find a new job](/guides/find-a-job-in-berlin), you might need permission from the *Ausländerbehörde* to start working.
-It depends on your [residence permit](/glossary/Aufenthaltstitel) type, and how long you had it for.
+If you [find a new job](/guides/find-a-job-in-berlin), you might need permission from the *Ausländerbehörde* to start working.
+It depends on which [residence permit](/glossary/Aufenthaltstitel) you have, and when you got it.

 - **If you have a [[Blue Card]]**
     You can start a new job.
-You don't need the *Ausländerbehörde*'s permission, but you must inform them of the job change.
-[Contact the *Ausländerbehörde*](/guides/immigration-office#how-to-contact-the-auslanderbehorde), and send them a copy of your new work contract.
+You don't need permission from the *Ausländerbehörde*, but you must [tell them](#tell-the-auslanderbehorde) when you change employers.
+[Email them](/docs/auslanderbehorde-job-change) a copy of your new work contract.
 They have 30 days to object.
 If you had your Blue Card for over 1 year, they can't object.[^38]
 - **If you had <u>this</u> residence permit for at least 2 years**
     You can start a new job.
-You don't need the *Ausländerbehörde*'s permission.
-Email them a copy of your new work contract.[^4]
+You don't need permission from the *Ausländerbehörde*, but you must [tell them](#tell-the-auslanderbehorde) when you change employers.
+[Email them](/docs/auslanderbehorde-job-change) a copy of your new work contract.[^4]
 - **If you had <u>any</u> residence permit for at least 3 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.[^42] Email them a copy of your new work contract.
 Time with a [student visa](/glossary/Student%20visa) counts as half, for up to 2 years.[^4] For example, 1 year on a student visa counts as 6 months.
 - **Everyone else**